hrishim/llvl_prog1_book/src/functions.md

 ## Memcopy using variables on the stack

 To illustrate how the stack can be used to store values local to a function we give you yet another version of the memcopy function.
-In this version we have the stack to hold the value for holding the index as we iterate over the elements and copy them.
+In this version we use the stack to hold the value of the index as we iterate over the elements and copy them.
+Note that this example is strictly to illustrate how the stack can be used.
+Generally, if it is possible to hold values in registers then that is more optimal than using the stack.
+The stack is used when either there are no free registers or if the data being accessed is too large to store in registers.
+Now on to the example...

+This version of the memcopy function takes three parameters as inputs in registers x0, x1, and x2.
+These parameters should contain the memory address of the source, the memory address of the destination and the number of characters in the string.
+Register x3 is used to count the number of characters copied and also as an index to address each memory location to copy over.
+Also, the code copies data 1-byte at a time from the source to destination.

 ```armasm